SCHOOL Games - Rules and Regulations

 Age Category | Oldest DOB | Youngest DOB | Likely School Year |

-SCKT 1.2 It will be at the discretion of the event referee and LYG personnel as to the application of these rules, and any subsequent decision made as a result will be final.
+GOL 1.2 It will be at the discretion of the Event Referee and LYG personnel as to the application of this guidance, and any subsequent decision made as a result will be final.

 Age Category | Oldest DOB | Youngest DOB | Likely School Year |